kubernetes/kubernetes/docs/getting-started-guides/vagrant.md

 [vagrant@kubernetes-minion-1] $ sudo journalctl -r -u kubelet
 ```

+### Interacting with your Kubernetes cluster with Vagrant.

+With your Kubernetes cluster up, you can manage the nodes in your cluster with the regular Vagrant commands.

 To push updates to new Kubernetes code after making source changes:
 ```
 vagrant provision
 ```

-To shutdown and then restart the cluster:
+To stop and then restart the cluster:
 ```
 vagrant halt
 vagrant up